-In our simulations, we use a grid topology in a $1 \times 1 \text{ km}^2$ domain.
+In our simulations, we use a grid topology in a $1\times1 \text{ km}^2$ domain.
 Each square in the grid contains an AP at the center.
-There are 25 APs, and 100 client stations are placed randomly in the whole domain.
+There are 25 APs, and 100 client stations placed randomly in the whole domain.
 Each client is connected to its closest AP.
-The initial transmit power of all nodes is 281.8mW.
-We simulate the network in the basic-access mode with the initial PCSRange = 3.78 × TxRange, and Receiver Restart (RS) Mode is turned on.
+The initial transmit power of all nodes is 281.8mW or 232mW.
+We simulated the network in basic mode with the initial PCSRange $\geq 3.78 \times TxRange$, and Receiver Restart (RS) Mode is turned on.
 This setting guarantees that the initial network is HN-free.